21. Women and the Civil Rights Movement

 The next day women and men walked to work.
 Historian Danielle McGuire comments on how the root of the bus boycott came from the earlier assault on Black women’s bodies.
 She says, “These experiences propelled African American women into every conceivable aspect of the boycott.
 Women were the chief strategists and negotiators of the boycott and ran its day-to-day operation.
 Women helped staff the elaborate carpool system, raised most of the local money for the movement, and filled the majority of the pews at the mass meetings, where they testified publicly about physical and sexual abuse on the buses.”
 While those initial assault losses were brutal, they set the scene and propelled the Black community toward the most well-known event of the Civil Rights era.

 Scenes from the Montgomery Bus Boycott were broadcast throughout the nation.
-Images of people walking to work inspired activists throughout the south to continue challenging segregation.
-Great news!
-But the less great news is the women who started the movement were pushed to the side when the male leaders and reverends in the community took over the boycott.
-Names like the then 26-year-old Martin Luther King overshadowed the women… and in some cases took credit for the women’s efforts.
+Images of people walking to work inspired activists throughout the south to continue challenging segregation, but the women who started the movement were pushed to the side when the male leaders and reverends in the community took over the boycott and became their figureheads..
+Names like the then 26-year-old Martin Luther King overshadowed the women, and in some cases took credit for their efforts.

 Scenes from the Montgomery Bus Boycott were broadcast throughout the nation.
-Images of people walking to work inspired activists throughout the south to continue challenging segregation.
-Great news!
-But the less great news is the women who started the movement were pushed to the side when the male leaders and reverends in the community took over the boycott.
-Names like the then 26-year-old Martin Luther King overshadowed the women… and in some cases took credit for the women’s efforts.
+Images of people walking to work inspired activists throughout the south to continue challenging segregation, but the women who started the movement were pushed to the side when the male leaders and reverends in the community took over the boycott and became their figureheads..
+Names like the then 26-year-old Martin Luther King overshadowed the women, and in some cases took credit for their efforts.

 The NAACP was seeking a case to challenge segregated schools and hers was the ticket.
 They sent their best, Thurgood Marshall, to argue the case.
 In 1954 the Supreme Court adjudicated Brown v.
 Topeka Board of Education.
 Marshall argued against decades of standing legal precedent from Plessy v.
-Ferguson, stating that separate was inherently unequal– and won!
-YES!
-In your face, racists!
+Ferguson, stating that separate was inherently unequal.

-So!
-Schools across the country began desegregating.
-Some states in the south refused.
+Marshall’s victory in the Supreme Court led to schools across the country desegregating.
+However, states in the south refused.
 Daisy Bates, the president of the Arkansas NAACP chapter, led the NAACP to sue the Little Rock school board after recruiting 9 students to integrate into the high school.
 In 1957, the Little Rock Nine were met with white violence and threats of lynching.
 Bates guided and prepared the students to face resistance and taunts, but the situation escalated to the point of real danger.

 In the wake of the violence, President Dwight Eisenhower sent the famous 101st Airborne division to Little Rock.
 Soldiers occupied the school and protected the students for the entire school year.

 The NAACP was seeking a case to challenge segregated schools and hers was the ticket.
 They sent their best, Thurgood Marshall, to argue the case.
 In 1954 the Supreme Court adjudicated Brown v.
 Topeka Board of Education.
 Marshall argued against decades of standing legal precedent from Plessy v.
-Ferguson, stating that separate was inherently unequal– and won!
-YES!
-In your face, racists!
+Ferguson, stating that separate was inherently unequal.

-So!
-Schools across the country began desegregating.
-Some states in the south refused.
+Marshall’s victory in the Supreme Court led to schools across the country desegregating.
+However, states in the south refused.
 Daisy Bates, the president of the Arkansas NAACP chapter, led the NAACP to sue the Little Rock school board after recruiting 9 students to integrate into the high school.
 In 1957, the Little Rock Nine were met with white violence and threats of lynching.
 Bates guided and prepared the students to face resistance and taunts, but the situation escalated to the point of real danger.

 In the wake of the violence, President Dwight Eisenhower sent the famous 101st Airborne division to Little Rock.
 Soldiers occupied the school and protected the students for the entire school year.

 The choice to integrate was hard on Ruby and her family.
-She spent her first day in the principal’s office, whites withdrew their children permanently, and only one teacher Barbara Henry, a white Boston native, was willing to teach Ruby.
-A class of one.
+She spent her first day in the principal’s office, whites withdrew their children permanently, and only one teacher, Barbara Henry, a white Boston native, was willing to teach Ruby.
 Northerners sent money to support the family, but it was tough.
 Her dad lost his job and whites refused to do business with the family.
 Still, Ruby never missed a day of school.

-Switching gears to more communal efforts--in February 1960, college men and women staged sit-ins at Woolworth store lunch counters.
+In February 1960, college men and women staged sit-ins at Woolworth store lunch counters.
 Students sat peacefully for hours as they were refused service by nervous waitresses.
 Diane Nash Bevel was a leader within the student movement at Fisk University in Nashville, Tennessee.
 Her family was horrified, and she was nervous, not wanting to go to jail, but she said, “When the time came, I went.”
-Sometimes defying unjust laws is just the right thing to do.

 Women, including Nash, were also active participants in the Freedom Rides.
 They rode interstate buses and attempted to integrate local restrooms, waiting areas, and restaurants.
 The Freedom Riders were brutally beaten and one of their buses was set afire.
 Riders were also imprisoned at Mississippi’s Parchman Prison, where they were subjected to brutal treatment.
 Nash knew that if they let the violence stop them the cause would be lost.
 She said, “We recognized that if the Freedom Ride was ended right then after all that violence, southern white racists would think that they could stop a project by inflicting enough violence on it… we wouldn’t have been able to have any kind of movement for voting rights, for buses, public accommodations or anything after that, without getting a lot of people killed first.”

 The choice to integrate was hard on Ruby and her family.
-She spent her first day in the principal’s office, whites withdrew their children permanently, and only one teacher Barbara Henry, a white Boston native, was willing to teach Ruby.
-A class of one.
+She spent her first day in the principal’s office, whites withdrew their children permanently, and only one teacher, Barbara Henry, a white Boston native, was willing to teach Ruby.
 Northerners sent money to support the family, but it was tough.
 Her dad lost his job and whites refused to do business with the family.
 Still, Ruby never missed a day of school.

-Switching gears to more communal efforts--in February 1960, college men and women staged sit-ins at Woolworth store lunch counters.
+In February 1960, college men and women staged sit-ins at Woolworth store lunch counters.
 Students sat peacefully for hours as they were refused service by nervous waitresses.
 Diane Nash Bevel was a leader within the student movement at Fisk University in Nashville, Tennessee.
 Her family was horrified, and she was nervous, not wanting to go to jail, but she said, “When the time came, I went.”
-Sometimes defying unjust laws is just the right thing to do.

 Women, including Nash, were also active participants in the Freedom Rides.
 They rode interstate buses and attempted to integrate local restrooms, waiting areas, and restaurants.
 The Freedom Riders were brutally beaten and one of their buses was set afire.
 Riders were also imprisoned at Mississippi’s Parchman Prison, where they were subjected to brutal treatment.
 Nash knew that if they let the violence stop them the cause would be lost.
 She said, “We recognized that if the Freedom Ride was ended right then after all that violence, southern white racists would think that they could stop a project by inflicting enough violence on it… we wouldn’t have been able to have any kind of movement for voting rights, for buses, public accommodations or anything after that, without getting a lot of people killed first.”